 A lesser-known television animation, which is based on the famous poem that begins with the same line as the title.

 Interestingly enough, this special was animated in Japan, although it was created for the United States.

-Unlikely Angel is a Christmas movie which features country singer Dolly Parton as the main character Ruby Diamond.
+Unlikely Angel is a Christmas movie that features country singer Dolly Parton as the main character Ruby Diamond.

 After not managing to earn enough points to enter Heaven, she returns to earth for a second time and is given another chance.

 Veggie Tales: The Star of Christmas

-This movie was created under a tight schedule in efforts to get the movie done.
+This movie was created under a tight schedule in effort to get the movie done.